christophstrasen/PromiseKeeper/docs/refactor_v2dot1.md

   - If missing: warn + skip (PromiseKeeper side).

 ## 5) Registry + persistence changes
-- Update the persisted definition schema to store `situationKey` (not `situationMapId`).
+- Update the persisted definition schema to store `situationKey` (not `situationKey`).
-- Hard-cut behavior: delete/ignore old persisted entries with `situationMapId`.
+- Hard-cut behavior: delete/ignore old persisted entries with `situationKey`.
   - Clear old definitions on load if an old field is detected (warn once).

 ## 6) Remove old mapping helpers